 c) White rectangles – White rectangles indicate parking spaces.
 Vehicles can be parked here without any restrictions except time limits, which differ from place to place.
 Time limits are usually marked on a sign near the parking.
 Crossing time limits can attract fines and/or clamps.

 d) Diagonal white lines – These lines indicate dedicated parking for motorcycles and other two-wheelers.
 Four-wheelers or other kinds of vehicles cannot park here.

 - Fines: It is common to get parking tickets issued against your registration number in case you have parked in an illegal place.
 Fines are also applicable for exceeding the time limit of a designated parking space, that is, an expired meter fine.
-Often you may find your vehicle getting clamped which can only be removed by authorised officers upon payment of fine at the concerned police station.
+Often you may find your vehicle getting clamped which can only be removed by authorized officers upon payment of fine at the concerned police station.

 - Parking Fees: Most of Thailand is a mix of free and paid parking.
-Some authorised parking areas have no costs while some charge for parking.
-The paid parking areas are indicated with signs and usually have authorised parking personnel allocated there, in official uniforms.
+Some authorized parking areas have no costs while some charge for parking.
+The paid parking areas are indicated with signs and usually have authorized parking personnel allocated there, in official uniforms.
 The fee normally ranges from five to ten Thai Bahts.
 Slips indicating that the payment for parking is already completed, are usually stuck under the wipers of the car.
 Some parking lots also give the option of automated machine generated ticketing and payment.